-Export Administration Act ("EAA"), the EAR, or any order, license or authorization issued thereunder; any regulation, license, or order issued under the International Emergency Economic Powers Act (50 U.S.C. § 1701-1706); 18 U.S.C. §§ 793, 794 or 798; section 4(b) of the Internal Security Act of 1950 (50 U.S.C. § 783(b)), or section 38 of the Arms Export Control Act (22 U.S.C. § 2778)."
+Services, in consultation with the Director of the Office of Export Enforcement, may deny the export privileges of any person who has been convicted of a violation of the Export Administration Act ("EAA"), the EAR, or any order, license or authorization issued thereunder; any regulation, license, or order issued under the International Emergency Economic Powers Act (50 U.S.C. § 1701-1706); 18 U.S.C. §§ 793, 794 or 798; section 4(b) of the Internal Security Act of 1950 (50 U.S.C. § 783(b)), or section 38 of the Arms Export Control Act (22 U.S.C. § 2778)."
 15 C.F.R. § 766.25(a); see also Section 11(h) of the EAA, 50 U.S.C. § 4610(h).
 The denial of export privileges under this provision may be for a period of up to 10 years from the date of the conviction.
 15 C.F.R. § 766.25(d); see also 50 U.S.C. § 4610(h).
 In addition, Section 750.8 of the Regulations states that the Bureau of Industry and Security's Office of Exporter Services may revoke any Bureau of Industry and Security ("BIS") licenses previously issued in which the person had an interest in at the time of his conviction.

-BIS has received notice of Haag's conviction for violating the AECA, and has provided notice and an opportunity for Haag to make a written submission to BIS, as provided in Section 766.25 of the Regulations.
-BIS has received a submission from Haag.
+BIS has received notice of Mendoza-Esquivel's conviction for violating the AECA, and has provided notice and an opportunity for Mendoza-Esquivel to make a written submission to BIS, as provided in Section 766.25 of the Regulations.
+BIS has not received a submission from Mendoza-Esquivel.

-Based upon my review and consultations with BIS's Office of Export
+Based upon my review and consultations with BIS's Office of Export licenses issued pursuant to the Act or Regulations in which Mendoza-Esquivel had an interest at the time of his conviction.

-Enforcement, including its Director, and the facts available to BIS, I have decided to deny Haag's export privileges under the Regulations for a period of five (5) years from the date of Haag's conviction.
-I have also decided to revoke all licenses issued pursuant to the Act or Regulations in which Haag had an interest at the time of his conviction.
+Enforcement, including its Director, and the facts available to BIS, I have decided to deny Mendoza-Esquivel's export privileges under the Regulations for a period of 10 years from the date of Mendoza-Esquivel's conviction.
+I have also decided to revoke all